kushalpatel0265/Database-Talk/README.md

 - User-friendly for non-technical users.

 ## Getting Started
-Follow these instructions to set up and run Database-Talk on your local machine.
+Follow these instructions to set up and run a Database-Talk project on your local machine.

 ## Prerequisites
 - Python 3.8 or newer